-Today’s blog is about one particular scenario, and the various solutions available, for e-commerce companies who have a warehouse and then either a retail store, showroom or trade counter attached to the warehouse, in the same location.
-Specifically, we want to address those businesses for whom the majority of inventory and majority of business is online.
+Today’s blog is about one particular scenario and the various solutions available for ecommerce companies with a warehouse and a retail store, showroom, or trade counter attached to the warehouse in the same location.
+Specifically, we want to address those businesses for whom the majority of inventory and the majority of business is online.

-From the outset, it’s a tricky one, because what works for online orders isn’t necessarily a perfect match for what people coming in off the street need.
-The same goes for the technology underpinning your operation - you are going to be faced with decisions and potential trade-offs between the rigid accuracy and inventory management required for online retail, versus the flexibility and ‘ad-hoc’ nature of serving real customers in-store in real time.
+From the outset, it’s tricky because what works for online orders isn’t necessarily a perfect match for what people coming in off the street need.
+The same goes for the technology underpinning your operation – you will be faced with decisions and potential trade-offs between the rigid accuracy and inventory management required for online retail versus the flexibility and ‘ad-hoc’ nature of serving real customers in-store in real time.